Frequently Asked Questions

 -

-No. Tickets to the Obama Presidential Center Museum are for personal use, non-returnable, and may not be resold or transferred.
+Tickets to the Obama Presidential Center Museum are for personal use and may not be resold or transferred through third-party vendors such as Facebook Marketplace.

 -

-We recommend purchasing your tickets to the Museum in advance to secure your preferred date and time as tickets sell out.
+We recommend purchasing your tickets to the Museum and other campus programs in advance to secure your preferred date and time as tickets sell out.
 You may do so online or in person at the registration desks located in the Forum or Home Court.

 -

 Museum tickets will initially be available for visits between June 19 and November 30, 2026.
+Tickets for events are open on a periodic basis.
 To stay informed about future ticket releases, please join our newsletter.

 -